 During this period the medal was awarded to Bryan Dodsworth twelve times.
 No one had previously won the medal more than four times in over eighty years.

-This makes him the most prominent British Hybridiser of Tall Bearded Irises today.
+This makes him the most celebrated twentieth century British Hybridiser of Tall Bearded Irises.

 1977 Annabel Jane

 2001 Darley Dale